Congratulations! You just successfully recruited a new sales hot shot.

 Comradery is important in the early days, especially for those fresh out of college.

-Coach your team on how to treat a new hire
+5. Coach your team on how to treat the new sales hire

 Your whole team needs to understand that they have a role in making your new recruit feel at home.